- John James Baker active c.1685 – 1725

 - Oil paint on canvas

 - Support: 3190 × 3649 × 37 mm

 - From the collection of Richard and Patricia, Baron and Baroness Sandys.
 Accepted by HM Government in Lieu of inheritance tax and allocated to Tate 2018

-The painter John James Baker (or Backer, or Bakker) is thought to have been Flemish, from Antwerp.
+John James Baker (or Backer, or Bakker) is thought to have been Flemish, from Antwerp.
 He was Godfrey Kneller’s (1646–1723) long-time studio assistant and drapery painter, and this is his largest, most ambitious and complex work.
-As a group portrait on this scale (over three and a half by nearly four metres framed), it is one of the most ambitious portraits to have been painted in the early eighteenth century.
-The programme of the painting was presumably devised by Orford in discussion with Baker.
+The symbolic programme was presumably devised by Orford in discussion with Baker.
 The Duke of Devonshire was not a regular member of the Junto, although an increasingly important Whig peer, but his inclusion here is presumably because of his kinship relationship with Orford.
-The picture thus demonstrates Orford’s private networks as well as his political and professional ones.
-It is a picture that expresses his pride and ambition, his public achievement and the private and professional networks that sustained his power and influence.
+The picture is thus a demonstration of Orford’s private as well as professional networks, and also his pride and ambition.
+It would have been displayed at Chippenham in the newly appointed, fashionable interiors, alongside other works that Orford commissioned to advertise his public achievement and the private and professional networks that sustained his power and influence.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.